dusk-network/docs-public/src/content/docs/itn/node-running-guide.md

 # Configure Rusk

-Once it's done setting everything up, it will ask you to add your consensus keys.
+Once everything has been set up, you will be asked to add your consensus keys.
 These keys are used to sign and vote for blocks.

-If you didn't make a wallet yet, go to our [Web Wallet](https://wallet.dusk.network/setup/) and create a new wallet.
+If you haven't made a wallet yet, go to our [Web Wallet](https://wallet.dusk.network/setup/) and create a new wallet.
 You can request funds from our [faucet here](https://faucet.dusk.network/).
 The faucet will give you 1100 tDUSK.
 The minimum to stake is 1000 tDUSK.

 Once you have access to a Dusk mnemonic, run the following command:
 ```sh
 rusk-wallet restore
 ```

-It will ask you to provide your recovery phrase/mnemonic and to enter a password for the wallet.
+You will be asked to provide your recovery phrase/mnemonic and to enter a password for the wallet.

 Once you've done so, run the following command to export a consensus key for the given wallet:
 ```sh
 rusk-wallet export -d /opt/dusk/conf -n consensus.keys
 ```

-It will ask you to set an encryption password for the consensus key.
+You will be asked to set an encryption password for the consensus key.
 Remember it and run the following script to set it as an environment variable:
 ```sh
 sh /opt/dusk/bin/setup_consensus_pwd.sh
 ```